 All documents submitted to the registry may be verified with the issuing source before a change occurs.

 Employers can verify N.C.
 Medication Aide, N.C.
 Nurse Aide I and N.C.
-Health Care Personnel Registry listings by these:
+Health Care Personnel Registry listings by these methods:

-The verification systems use social security numbers to access registry records.
+The verification systems use the last four (4) digits of social security numbers to access registry records.
+Also required are the first and last names as they are listed on the Nurse Aide I Registry.
 Printed verifications are available only through the web site.
-Daily changes to the registry database are uploaded to the web site and VRS on the following business day.
+Daily changes to the registry database are uploaded to the web site on the following day.
 Same day verification of updates is available by calling registry staff.

 IMPORTANT: The N.C.
 Medication Aide Registry verification given by these systems does not apply to Medication Aides working in Adult Care Homes.
-Employers of Medication Aides working in Adult Care Homes must verify listing by calling (919) 733-7615.
+Employers of Medication Aides working in Adult Care Homes must verify listing via the N.C.
+Adult Care Medication Aide Testing Web site: https://mats.dhhs.state.nc.us/searchVerifications.aspx.

 The N.C.
 Board of Nursing operates the Nurse Aide II Registry.
 Visit their web site or call (919) 782-7499.